SirLearning/GeneticsNotes/Field/Plants.md

 	 - *T. spelta* -> *T. vulgare*
 	 - *T. vulgare* with cultivated emmer -> *T. spelta*

-## Time

-domestication: the process of
- - the process along with wheat's development

-cultivation: deliberate planting and harvesting of whether wild or domesticated form

-# Reference genome

-## Why reference

-The genome has the sequence of the whole specie's genetic information.
-But why we should put a reference genome as a reference?
- - For technology:
-	 - different sequences have sequenced by different sequencing technology, the most precise one is the reference
-	 - no, the chinese spring didn't have a great result
- - For alignment anchor: alignment sequences from different genome needs one as the basic anchor to decide whether there is a change or not

-## Genome

 *Triticum urartu*: used for polyploid wheat genome study
  - aims:
 	 - structure